Victims' families want truth at Italy shipwreck hearing

 Among those under investigation are the vice president of Costa, Manfred Ursprunger, and the head of its crisis unit, Roberto Ferrarini, with whom Schettino was in contact during the evacuation.

-Neither attended the hearing in Grosseto, where judges ordered tests on the black box recorders from the ship and formally appointed a panel of experts to examine the data, giving them three months from March 9 to report their findings.

-Costa, a unit of the world’s largest cruise operator, Carnival Corp, has squarely blamed Schettino for the accident and declared itself an “injured party” in the case.
+The company, a unit of the world’s largest cruise operator, Carnival Corp , has blamed Schettino for the accident.

-Additional reporting by Reuters Television and Silvia Ognibene; Editing by Sophie Hares
+At the hearing in Grosseto, judges will order tests on the black box recorders from the ship.
+(Additional reporting by Reuters Television and Silvia Ognibene; Editing by Sophie Hares)